hassancpu/Temporal-Action-Localization/README.md

 We have used the prepared I3D features of the Thumos14 dataset from the [RecapNet](https://github.com/tianwangbuaa/RecapNet).
 Please download the features and put them in the *data* folder.

+**Training & Evaluating The Probability Prediction Model** To train the network run the Model.py and your trained model will be save in data folder.
+After training you can generate proposals by using the Eval_Gen.py and finally to get the AR@AN and R@100-tIoU, run the Eval_Metric.py.

 In progress...